tedonaldsn/BGL2015-Visualizer/README.md

 The neural network model comes from the field of behavior analysis, and is intended to faithfully follow the general principles of operation of the brain, and produce behaviors that adhere to the principles of behavior analysis.

 # Run Prebuilt App
-I missed a step in distributing the app.
-Because of this your MacOS will choke without the extra security steps listed below.  ***I will fix this security snafu Real Soon Now.***

 ## System Requirements
 * MacOS 11.0 or later